ibm-cloud-docs/codeengine/configmap-secret-referencing.md

     ```
     {: pre}

-4. Display the logs of a running instance of the `keyref1` job run.
+4. Display the logs of a running instance of the `keyref1` job run by using the [**`ibmcloud ce jobrun logs`**](/docs/codeengine?topic=codeengine-cli#cli-jobrun-logs) command.
 You can display logs of all of the instances of a job run or display logs of a specific instance of a job run.
-To display the logs of a specific instance of the job run, use the  `jobrun get --name keyref1` command to display details of this job run, including the instances of the job run.
+To display the logs of a specific instance of the job run, use the `--instance` option with the **`jobrun logs`** command.
+If needed, use the **`jobrun get --name keyref1`** command to display details of this job run, including the instances of the job run.
 The job run used the `url=myurl` key reference.

     ```sh
     ibmcloud ce jobrun logs --instance keyref1-0-0